Connect For Health Colorado

 13. What does cost share reduction mean?

-The penalty is assessed based on “coverage months.”
+The penalty for tax year 2018 is assessed based on “coverage months.”
 This means that each month you are uninsured, you may owe 1/12th of the annual penalty.
 However, short spells of no insurance may not be subject to a penalty.

 15. What if I have a gap in coverage this year before open enrollment begins?